IpDaniel/BethesdaMatters/README.md

     - [11] Sports
     - [12] Traffic alerts
     - [13] Weekend events
+        - [ ] Remember to make login required to edit the sidebar widgets
     - [22] Make the line spacing work properly even with paragraphs in the same text box for articles specifically
     - [23] Newsletter
     - [x] Change the "news" to "Matters" everywhere it's important